uuupah/11ty_neocities/src/journal_html.md

 title: journal.html
 ---

+**2023.06.01**
+put in a new music post today; its a bit shorter than they normally are, but that's partly because i was somewhat musically distracted this month (read the post to see why), and because i have a couple of other posts in the works. keep an eye out for a blog post, a game post, and maybe something new

 **2023.05.09**
 started playing tunic, i think i'm going to drop cave story because monster x is outrageously difficult. took part in this weekend's splatfest (go team power!). started watching girl's last tour, joshiraku and skip and loafer. went to an art exhibition and watched a painting tutorial, and completed a [drawing of the artist](/art/my-art-2023/) that i'm pretty proud of